freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 </html>
 ```

-!DOCTYPE html: Defines this document to be HTML5
+!DOCTYPE html: Defines this document to be HTML5.This can easily be omitted because browsers now are smart enought to identify the language but it is best practice to put it in your code.

 html: The root element of an HTML page